-We expect the units will begin trading on or promptly after the date of this prospectus.
-The Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless the in the escrow or trust account. representative informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
-We will file the Current Report on Form 8-K promptly after the closing of this offering, which is anticipated to take place three business days from the date of this prospectus.
-If the over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, an additional Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the over-allotment option.
+The units will begin trading on or promptly after the date of this prospectus.
+The Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless the representative informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
+We will file the Current Report on Form 8-K promptly after the closing of this offering.
+If the over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, an additional Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the overallotment option.

 No trading of the units or the underlying Class A common stock and warrants would be permitted until the completion of a business combination.
-During this period, the securities would be held
+During this period, the securities would be held in the escrow or trust account.